 ;

-Policies and procedures provide guidance on how the Board operates and ensure that the way in which it operates and makes decisions is consistent and transparent.
+Policies and procedures provide guidance on how the Board operates and ensure that the way it operates and makes decisions is consistent and transparent.

 Legislation